wbswbs/gitlib/README.md

 [![Build Status](https://secure.travis-ci.org/gitonomy/gitlib.png)](https://travis-ci.org/gitonomy/gitlib)

+This branch was forked from teh original repository, to fix the Problems with the Symfony Process Versions.

+The Branch ist dev-wbs

 This library provides methods to access Git repository from PHP.

 It makes shell calls, which makes it less performant than any solution.